siliconshells/langchain_RAG/README.md

 ### The Question-and-Answer Process
 ![Abstract tech background](images/retrieval.png)
 The question is entered into the Flask frontend application.
-It's sent to the FastAPI GraphQL backend which calls the function to start executing the steps of the LangGraph.
+It's sent to the FastAPI GraphQL backend which calls the function to start executing the LangChain retrieval chain.
 An embedding is created from the question and a similarity search done in Pinecone to find semantically related text to the question.
 <br>
 This context is added to the question to create a prompt for Google's Gemini Flash chat model to generate the answers.
 The answer is returned through the same pipeline and displayed on the Flask Frontend application.
 <br>